Particle scattering in a sonic analogue of special relativity: Introduction

 If we are to attempt to utilize analogue-gravity models to their full potential (i.e.,~as a method by which to carry out actual experiments), then we should---as a first step---seek to describe and understand those detector models that can conceivably be experimentally realized and that can be used in conjunction with analogue-gravity systems.
 This leads to several questions.
 For example, what constitutes an appropriate model of a particle detector within an analogue-gravity model?
 How much of our understanding of quantum detectors from actually relativistic theories can we apply to analogue-gravity systems?
 If we consider deviations away from the idealized case in which we only consider that which is \textit{internal} to an analogue-gravity model, how is our understanding of detector models impacted?\footnote{Where the notion of \textit{internal} is as per the discussions of Barcel\'{o} and Jannes~\cite{barceloRealLorentzFitzGeraldContraction2008}.} In particular, this last question provides the basis of the work presented in this paper.

 We will herein consider scattering experiments within analogue-gravity models.
 We do so in keeping with the philosophy of a previous paper that was published by two of the present authors~\cite{toddSoundClocksSonic2017}: we consider the measurements made by in-universe observers within an analogue-gravity system, and we restrict these observers to measuring duration and distance solely through the exchange of sound pulses.
 This ensures their measuring devices obey sonic Lorentz symmetry.
 We assume that in-universe observers have access to the apparatus required to do scattering experiments with phonons.
 That is, they can produce phonons, and they can detect recoiling phonons through a ``click'' of a particular detector within an array of such detectors.
-We neglect the detailed questions of how such items are constructed, understanding that our assumptions are enough to meaningfully discuss scattering experiments in this setting.
-We seek to determine the results that in-universe observers measure of phonon scattering experiments, specifically in the case that phonons are scattered from an external particle---that is, one whose dispersion relation is non-relativistic.
+We neglect the detailed questions of how such items are constructed, understanding that our assumptions are enough to meaningfully discuss scattering experiments in this setting.\footnote{For the reader who is nevertheless curious about the possibility of actually realizing in-universe detectors, a sensible-seeming starting point would be to consider devices whose operation utilizes optomechanical interactions.
+To this end, recent work involving Brillouin scattering~\cite{eggletonInducingHarnessingStimulated2013,kittlausOnchipIntermodalBrillouin2017,eggletonBrillouinIntegratedPhotonics2019, Gertler_2020} and recent work involving surface acoustic waves (SAWs) coupled to qubits (to yield qubit-SAW devices)~\cite{satzingerQuantumControlSurface2018,bienfaitPhononmediatedQuantumState2019} may provide useful food for thought.
+Graphene and topological semimetals are yet another possibility~\cite{zubkovEmergentGravityGraphene2015,Guan:2017up}.} We seek to determine the results that in-universe observers measure of phonon scattering experiments, specifically in the case that phonons are scattered from an external particle---that is, one whose dispersion relation is nonrelativistic.